Porto Alegre: Bus

-The city has a functioning transportation system, especially the autobuses.
+The city has a functioning transportation system, especially the buses.
 Porto Alegre has also mini-buses from and to all the main neighborhoods in the city, with sitting-only transport and the possibility to hop on and off at any point but also higher fares.
 Linha Turística (Tourist Line) is a bus that leaves from Usina do Gasômetro tourist terminal around six times per day.
 During 90 minutes, it traverses the various districts of Porto Alegre, for a modest price.
 Exclusive bus lanes in the median of seven radial corridors that converge on the city center are used by both urban and regional lines.
 The bus fleet totals 1,600, with 150 minibuses.
 About 325 million people use the system annually.

 Those lines have no prefix.
 It is quite common to switch buses at downtown but since there is a myriad of lines there, it can be challenging to find the right terminal for the next bus.
 Transversal lines prefix "T" (T1, T2, ..., T11), connect different neighborhoods without going through the downtown area, which effectively eliminates the need of changing buses for the most common trips.
 Circular lines prefix "C" (C1, C2, C3), as the name indicates, run in a circular manner, usually connecting parts of the downtown area to the nearest neighborhoods.
 Mayor José Fogaça renewed his agreement with EMBARQ and the Center for Sustainable Transport Brazil (CTS-Brasil) to improve accessibility and mobility in downtown Porto Alegre.
 The agreement, signed on March 11, includes a new partnership with the Andean Development Corporation, a Latin American multilateral financial institution that is expected to provide $1 million in non-reimbursable technical assistance to help Porto Alegre complete the preparation phase of the "Portais da Cidade" bus rapid transit project, a groundbreaking transport system designed to reduce pollution and congestion downtown.
 The system will include a southern extension to accommodate activities for the 2014 FIFA World Cup.
 CAF's technical assistance will be administered through CTS-Brasil, which has been working to expand sustainable transport in Porto Alegre since 2005.

 The bus station downtown and is served by several national and international lines.
 It is also connected to a Trensurb station (Porto Alegre Metro) and several municipal bus lines.
 Northbound passengers can rely on good bus connections throughout Brazil.
 However, an express bus might be recommended to travel to Uruguay or Argentina to avoid several stops en route.